Rohanberiwal/6.S191-DL/Research Paper Anlysis/Automated Mitosis detection  using morphological and statistics/Consistency Subset Evaluation metho/Optimisation for CSEM.md

 ## Optimization Technique

 1. **Initialization**:
-   - Start with an initial subset of features, which can be randomly selected or chosen using some heuristic.
+   - Start with an initial subset of features, which can be randomly selected or chosen using some heuristic , like Cluster-based Selection , Greedy algo  , Dynamic programming etc  .

 2. **Evaluation**:
    - Evaluate the current subset of features based on the level of consistency in the class values.